Wiredcraft/test-backend/README.md

 > Provide proper API document

 The document uses annotations with an auto-generated OpenAPI schema rendered by Swagger.
+Has room for improvement.

 > Provide a complete user auth (authentication/authorization/etc.) strategy, such as OAuth